[Last Updated: 15 May 2017]

 Malayan Krait (Blue Krait) – Venomous and Deadly

 One of the top 10 most toxic terrestrial venomous snakes in the world resides in Thailand, and it is second behind the Bungarus multicinctus in strength of venom, according to LD50 charts for subcutaneous venom injection (in mice), is the Malayan Krait, also called the Blue Krait (Bungarus candidus).

 I’ve been looking for one of these snakes in the wild for a couple of years.
 I don’t herp at night all that much so it was really unlikely that I saw one for a bit of time – but I was due to see this one.

 Update 2015 – I’ve seen around one dozen of these snakes.
 They seem to be active most from 9 p.m. to 11 p.m. cruising the ground along sidewalks or rocks.
 They are not big biters, and I’ve only seen one bite the tongs as I picked it up.
 These are relatively common snakes in Krabi province.

 Here’s the story I put on Youtube about how it came to be that I caught this beautiful krait…

-This is the mack daddy of all snakes in Thailand, for me.
-I’ve seen king cobras in the wild.
-I’ve caught monocled cobras and maybe 30 other kinds of snake.
+This is the ultimate krait for me in Thailand, for me.
+I’ve caught monocled cobras and maybe 60 other kinds of snake.
 Last night I hit the jackpot by catching the lovely Malayan Krait – the black / white banded snake you see in the video.